snowch/biginsight-examples/README.md

 ### Vagrant

 I use vagrant to test some of the scripts on a pristine environment in an automated fashion.
-Vagrant users can simply run `vagrant up` from their client machine:
+Vagrant users can simply run `vagrant up` from their client machine after cloning this project and creating their `connection.properties` and `certificate` files:

 ```
 snowch$ vagrant up